-The Golden Gate Park Stables
+History of Resurrecting Golden Gate Park Stables

 In September of 2001, the Golden Gate Park Stables closed up shop and with it a deep history spanning 130 years of horses and riding in San Francisco was quieted.
 Many efforts were made to continue the city-owned stables as a means to drum up profit, but all failed.
 The high cost associated with operating a public stable in the San Francisco area was an overwhelming task to continue.
-The earnings were slim, making it impossible to reinvest for improvements and maintenance of the stables.
+The earnings were ultimately slim, making it impossible to reinvest for improvements and maintain the stables.

 The San Francisco Stables Foundation believed that if the stables were treated as a not-for-profit organization, the community would embrace the center to uplift it to attract worldwide recognition as a highly respected facility.
 A wealth of support has accumulated over the years in cooperation with the reestablishment of the stables.
 Organizations, such as the Boys & Girls Clubs of San Francisco and Blackburn Architects have joined forces to back plans created by the San Francisco Stables Foundation to bring back horses to Golden Gate Park.

 With a newfound architectural image and a boost in support, a proposal was created in with anticipation that the stables could be transformed into a high-quality public urban riding center with horse-friendly principles.
 With an estimated $100,000 needed to kick off an 18-month environmental review project, it was rumored that renovations could have possibly occurred in 2007 with a vote at the ballot box.

 To date, plans for the renovation and reopening of the Golden Gate Park Stables have stalled due to lack of funds.